 A female Chlamydia patient will experience nausea, accompanied by pains in the lower abdominal area.
 The vagina will start to smell foul, and strange, milky vaginal discharge that looks like mucus will also appear.
 Pain when urinating and sex will also occur.
 She will have irregular menstrual periods.

-Those who engaged in oral sex with another infected person will have sore throat or some other type of throat infection.
+Those who engaged in oral sex with another infected person will have a sore throat or some other type of throat infection.

 If not treated immediately, the symptoms will transform into serious complications such as pelvic inflammatory disease or PID, miscarriage, cervicitis, ectopic pregnancy, infertility, and salpingitis.